Forgotten oil and gas wells linger, leaking toxic chemicals

 SEARCHING FOR LOST WELLS

-The first successful commercial oil well in the U.S. was drilled in Pennsylvania in 1859.
-But few detailed records survived that early oil boom, which lasted several decades.
-Not until a century later would the industry develop modern plugging standards, which require filling abandoned wells with cement to prevent leaks.
+The first successful commercial oil well in the U.S. was drilled in Pennsylvania in 1859, but few detailed records survived that early oil boom.

-Pennsylvania has located roughly 8,700 orphaned wells, mostly unplugged and in rural areas.
-Yet the problem is far larger.
-Based on historical photos and surveys, Pennsylvania estimates that between 100,000 and 560,000 additional unplugged wells remain scattered around the state.
+Pennsylvania has located roughly 8,700 orphaned wells, mostly unplugged.
+Yet based on historical photos and surveys, Pennsylvania estimates between 100,000 and 560,000 additional unplugged wells around the state.

 CLEANING UP THE MESS

-Wyoming and North Dakota channeled millions of dollars in federal coronavirus relief funds into employing workers to plug abandoned oil and gas wells over the past year.
+Wyoming and North Dakota channeled millions of dollars in federal coronavirus relief funds into plugging abandoned oil and gas wells.